jasoncsmith/jasonTables/README.md

 # jasonTables
-A datatable.js like interface to use with knockout.
-Preserves the bindings of your knockout models
+A datatable.js functionality to use with knockout.js applications.
+Preserves the bindings of your knockout models.